tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/AttendToMeeting.md

 ﻿## To Attend To Meeting
 Thank you for your interest in participating in the module meeting!

-> You get this message because your are not authorized
-> to register to the module meeting.

-You need to login in order to register to the module meeting.
+> You need to login in order to register to the module meeting.

 If you don't have a user account there are two options:
 1. Get a user account.
 You have to contact your country administrator to get an invitation to become a user.